 - Installing Windows PowerShell:

-At the command line, you can interact using the program name SqlLocalDb.
+At the command line, you can interact using the SqlLocalDb utility to configure the instance of localdb.
 Start with getting information about the installation:

 C:\> SqlLocalDb info